jopela/wikistruct/README.md

 ...

 ## Special Note
-This is a first clojure project for me and therefore some code construct may not feel as idiomatic as they could be to more seasonned
+This is a first clojure project for me and some of the code construct may not feel as idiomatic as they could be to the seasonned clojure hacker.
+All improvement suggestions and contributions are welcomed with open arms!

 ## Special mentions
 Wikison was built using the awesome [Instaparse](https://github.com/Engelberg/instaparse) parser generator.
-Check it out at https://github.com/Engelberg/instaparse.
+Make sure to check it out!

 ## Known issues
-There is a temporary work-around implemented by adding a single "\n" to the wiki-creole text returned by the mediawiki API.
+There is a temporary work-around implemented by adding a single newline to character to the wiki-creole text returned by the mediawiki API.
 This changes nothing to the real content except by adding an empty newline in the last section of every article.
 This is a bug in the context-free grammar itself and will fixed in a later release.

 ## License